 Monterey Museum of Art’s annual Art of the State Symposium gathers artists, scholars, and relevant stakeholders to discuss important topics of California Art.

 2022: Critical Issues in California’s AAPI Arts Communities

-Join MMA as leading artists, historians, and curators gather online for the fourth annual Art of the State symposium on January 8, 2022.
-Learn from our selected presenters who will share their experiences regarding critical issues that impact Asian-American/Pacific Islander communities.
+Leading artists, historians, and curators gathered online for the fourth annual Art of the State symposium on February 5, 2022 to share their experiences regarding critical issues that impact Asian-American/Pacific Islander communities.

 Nancy Hom (she/her) is an award-winning artist, writer, curator, and arts consultant.
 Born in Toisan, China and raised in New York City, she has been an influential leader in the San Francisco Bay Area art scene since 1974.
 Over the years, Nancy has created many iconic images for community cultural events and political and social causes.
 Through her posters, poetry, illustrations, installations, large-scale mandalas, and curatorial work, Nancy has used the arts to affirm the histories, struggles, and contributions of communities of color.
 She has also nurtured the creative and organizational growth of over a dozen Bay Area arts organizations.
 Nancy served as Executive Director for the Kearny Street Workshop, an Asian American arts organization, from 1995 to 2003.